 The results showed that the prevalence of respondents who had hypertension was more than respondents who were not hypertensive.
 The highest systolic pressure obtained reached 210 mmHg, while the highest diastolic pressure reached 120 mmHg.
-According to The Seventh Report of National Joint Committee Prevention, Detection, Evaluation, and Management of High Blood Pressure, a person is declared hypertension if his systolic pressure is 140 mmHg or his diastolic pressure reaches 90 mmHg.
+According to The Seventh Report of Joint National Committee The on Prevention, Detection, Evaluation, and Management of High Blood Pressure, a person is declared hypertension if his systolic pressure is 140 mmHg or his diastolic pressure reaches 90 mmHg.